s-nakaoka/choreonoid-doc/en/simulation/howto-implement-controller.rst

 * **void setTranslation(const Eigen::MatrixBase<Derived>& p)**

- Sets the translation part of the link posiion by giving a thrre-dimension vector expression defined by Eigen library.
+ Sets the translation part of the link position by giving a three-dimension vector expression defined by Eigen library.

 * **Position::LinearPart rotation()**